SiliconLabs/bluetooth_applications/bluetooth_ai_ml_hand_signal_recognition/README.md

 Upon reset, the application will display the Silicon Labs's logo on the OLED screen for a few seconds.
 Then you can bring your hand close to the camera and make thumbs up or down.
 The classification results will be displayed on the OLED screen.

-Follow the below steps to test the example with the EFR Connect app:
+Follow the below steps to test the example with the EFR Connect application:

-1. Open the EFR Connect app on your iOS/Android device.
+1. Open the EFR Connect application on your iOS/Android device.

 2. Find your device in the Bluetooth Browser, advertising as Air Quality, and tap Connect.
 Then you need accept the pairing request when connected for the first time.

-3. Find the unknown service at the above of the OTA service.
+3. Find the unknown service at the above of OTA service.

-4. Try to read, subcrible the characteristic, and check the value.
+4. Try to read, subscribe to the characteristic, and check the value.

     ![efr app](images/efr_app.png)

-5. You can launch the Console that is integrated on Simplicity Studio or can use a third-party terminal tool like TeraTerm to receive the data from the virtual COM port.
+5. You can launch the Console that is integrated into Simplicity Studio or can use a third-party terminal tool like TeraTerm to receive the data from the virtual COM port.
 Use the following UART settings: baud rate 115200, 8N1, no flow control.
 You should expect a similar output to the one below.

     ![logs](images/logs.png)